 - Now ask students if they can decipher a food label (nutrition facts).
 Do they know if the numbers are high or low, good or bad, etc.?
 Most will tell you they can’t, that the numbers are confusing.

 - Share that it’s good that this class will teach them how to read and decipher those labels to help them evaluate their food choices!

 - iPads or Laptop

 - Empty Food Containers with New Food Labels (optional)

 - Begin by passing out the label sections that are out of order and have students cut them out.

 - Provide them with the Nutrition Facts blank handout.
-Students will utilize the resource “How to Read the New Food Label” guide sheet from Food & Health Communications so they can glue the cut label sections into the proper sequence under the heading.
+Students will utilize the resource “How to Understand & Use the Nutrition Facts Label” guide sheet from the FDA so they can glue the cut label sections into the proper sequence under the heading.

 - Once the sections are glued in place and the new food label is complete, students again refer to the above resource by sections (#’s) and use the various colors of highlighters to annotate their label.

 - In the lesson attachment, there is a complete label just in case you want to use it as a key or you wanted to bypass the cut/paste part of the lesson.
 I just find the more my students work with the information, the more it sinks in and they understand it!

 - Now that the label is annotated, I like to show this YouTube video, “New US FDA Food Labeling Rules” (stop around 1:40) to recap the new changes they just spent time highlighting.